The Flim-Flam Man: Reception

-Roger Ebert of the Chicago Sun-Times said: "The movie was shot on location, largely in Kentucky, and it gains a real feeling of authenticity.
+Bosley Crowther of The New York Times had kind words for Morgan's, Salmi's, and Pickens's characterizations, and praised the "slambang automobile chase," but wrote that the film could not "command and sustain a true farce style," a failing for which he primarily blamed the casting of George C. Scott:Mr. Scott is not up to the role.
+He is a serious character actor trying to be a lovable old rogue.
+He is a fierce dramatic firebrand trying to be a frisky scamp.
+Made up with flowing hair and eyebrows to look a lot like a latter-day Fredric March, with occasional glances over his spectacles and smackings of his lips to remind one of Claude Rains, he plays this cornball con man skipping about through the South with all sorts of actorish frills and flutters that haven't a shred of art in them.
+He is not an expansive comic character, even remotely in a class with Mr. Fields, nor is he a fairly fascinating contriver of ordinary farce.
+He is an obvious performer on whom the make-up shows.
+And I shudder to try to tell you how affected and artificial is his voice.Roger Ebert of the Chicago Sun-Times said: "The movie was shot on location, largely in Kentucky, and it gains a real feeling of authenticity.
 These are real crossroads stores and real wide-eyed rednecks, watching the city slicker shuffle the cards.
 And a lot of the episodes are hilarious.
 I announced some time ago, in connection with Casino Royale (1967) I think, that chase scenes had just about had it as laugh-getters in the movies.
 Wrong again.
 There is a chase scene in this one that's a classic.
 The flim-flam man, dressed as a minister, and his pupil, dressed as an accident victim, steal a car and lead the sheriff on a brilliantly photographed chase down the sidewalks and through the watermelon wagons of the South. ...
 There are also some nicely directed scenes in which Scott gradually overcomes the suspicions of his victims, wins their confidence, allows his straight man to win a few bucks and then, oh, so innocently asks a tobacco farmer if he'd care to speculate as to which card was the queen."